 Conclusion

-Quiet Quitting is not something new, slacking, and watching clock in and out has been a workplace trend.
-What make become trending is the changing of employee attitudes towards jobs post-pandemic and the increase in mental health.
+Quiet Quitting is not something new.
+Slacking and watching the clock in and out has been a workplace trend.
+What has become trending is the changing of employee attitudes towards jobs post-pandemic and the increase in mental health.
 The massive reaction to Quiet Quitting encourages each organization to provide better working conditions for their talented employees, especially a work-life balance policy.